 My illustrator, Wes Lowe, has come through once again, and he’s created his best cover illustration to date.

 I’m still working on the manuscript.
 I hope to have it complete and ready to go to the editor in early July.
 While this book has been the most interesting one to write so far, it’s also required more research, and revisions, than anything I’ve done before.
-But trust me, it’ll be well worth the wait.
+That said, trust me when I tell you it’ll be well worth the wait.

 I’m doing a minor edit on an earlier novel, The Deception, while I wait for my editor to finish up my latest novel, The Letter.
 The two stories are similar.
 Those who have read The Deception will, no doubt, enjoy The Letter, and vice versa.
 I wrote The Deception in 2012.
 It was my second novel, and I’ve improved in my craft since then, so I wanted to do some fine tuning.